 Regardless of what one believes about hearing God’s voice outside of Scripture, how is it AWANA’s place to teach children to engage in possibly dangerous “conversations”?
 Will they also be teaching children about discerning of spirits (that is, testing the spirits – 1 John 4:1-6) and that there are demonic spirits that are “speaking” to people?
 We hope so.
 AWANA is supposed to be teaching children the Word of God, helping children to store up God’s Word in their hearts.
 They now want to teach them how to take part in subjective mystical experiences.
 Remember, this is coming from an organization that has been promoting Spiritual Formation for several years.
 How can we trust them to teach children this?
 Will it not surely be slanted by proponents of contemplative spirituality?”

-Read the rest of this report over at Lighthouse Trails.
+Read the rest of this here.